 CHILDREN: ♦ – Some of the quarries and streams are very dangerous, so this location is not recommended for children.

 ACCESS: ♦ – Coniston is fairly easy to find, but the area is so large that finding good fossiliferous sections is hard.
+There is a mile walk to the quarry.

 TYPE: – The Coniston area has many sections that are good for fossil collecting.
 There are several quarries and cuttings, and a number of streams and scree slopes.